EyasuTeshome/shifttracker/job-search/JSR2-update-and-refine-your-GitHub-profile.md

 ❗️ Submit your first version **no later than Wednesday of the week it's due** to have time to go through the necessary rounds of revision.

+Coaches might take up to 3 days to review your work and send their comments.

 ## Why is a GitHub profile important?